Dobiasd/FunctionalPlus/README.md

 So the compiler seems to do a very good job in optimizing and inlining everthing to basically equal machine code performance-wise.

 The more complex functions though can probably be written in a more optimized/optimizable way.
-Sometimes they are not even in the best possible complexity class.
-If you use FunctionalPlus in a performance-critical scenario and profiling shows you need a faster version of a function [please let me know](https://github.com/Dobiasd/FunctionalPlus/issues) or [even help improving FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus/pulls)
+Sometimes they are not even in the best possible time complexity class.
+If you use FunctionalPlus in a performance-critical scenario and profiling shows you need a faster version of a function [please let me know](https://github.com/Dobiasd/FunctionalPlus/issues) or [even help improving FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus/pulls).

 Installation/Requirements